 A personal interview with our CEO, Jean Campbell, is required before joining this ongoing training group.
 Please call 310-909-9780 or email email@example.com for more information.

-Due to the on-going Covid-19 crisis, participants are asked to bring rapid Covid tests each day of the workshop and to arrive 30 minutes in advance of group to take the test before we start the workshop.
-If you are unable to bring your own tests, please email firstname.lastname@example.org at least 2 weeks before the start of the workshop.
+Due to the on-going Covid-19 epidemic, participants are asked to bring rapid Covid tests each day of the workshop and to arrive with ample in advance of group to take the test before we start the workshop, or complete the test prior to arriving, and bring your test as proof of a negative result.
 If anyone either tests positive for Covid-19 or has illness symptoms, we ask that you not return for the remainder of the workshop and a credit will be given towards a future workshop for time missed.
-Please note, Covid vaccination is no longer required to attend in person trainings.

 - a negative test